 - Not a fan of chocolate?
 Leave it out.

-- For a colorful option add a few Atkins chocolate-covered candies to the top of each cookie.
+- For a colorful option, add a few Atkins chocolate-covered candies to the top of each cookie.

-Something else to keep in mind when making this recipe is the importance of chilling the dough for at least 45 minutes before baking.
-This will ensure that the cookies do not spread in the oven and maintain their structure.
+Something else to remember when making this recipe is the importance of chilling the dough for at half an hour before baking.

-If you are doing a keto vegetarian diet it goes without saying that pork rinds will not be added to your cookie dough.
-But that does not mean you can’t enjoy these trash cookies.
-Just replace the pork rinds for 1/2 cup more of your favorite nuts, not the equal amount of pork rinds the recipe calls for.
+Just replace the pork rinds with 1/2 cup more of your favorite nuts, not the equal amount of pork rinds the recipe calls for.
 This is because it’s not a 1:1 exchange.

 Tag Us